 Fit and comfort

-This vest has an excellent fit, with straps that enable you leverage to tighten and loosen to fit.
+This vest has an excellent fit, with straps that enable you to leverage to tighten and loosen to fit.
 I am 5’4 with a thin body and a small chest.
-I have to have them on the tighter settings so they have plenty of give.
+I have to have them on tighter settings, so they have plenty to give.

 The only minor complaint I have is that if it doesn’t have enough in it, even on the tightest settings, it can wiggle around a little.
 Chafing may occur when wearing a vest in hot weather.
 Make use of plenty of Bodyglide.

 The variety of colors can be seen.
 Purchase the 500ml Aonijie water bottles separately or with the hydration bladder.